South Bank London

 Gruesome storytelling and thrilling underground rides

 See, hear, feel and smell the chillingly amusing characters of ye olde London as they come to life through 19 interactive shows and two underground rides at this wildly entertaining walk-through experience.
 This one's a fun day out for teenagers with a stomach for gruesome tales and stomach-churning rides, all themed around the darker moments of London's colourful history.
-New shows that have launched at the dungeons this summer include the terrifying Rotten Royals encounter with Charles I executioner!

 The London Dungeon Escape Room